cperryk/slatemail/README.md

 SlateMail is an experimental email client.
 It runs on Node using nw.js.
 I wrote about the project on Slate.com.

-SlateMail is super buggy!

 Under the hood, it's cobbled together using various Node modules, including node-imap, mailparser, and nodemailer.
 Over the hood, it's cobbled together using features from various email clients, including Apple Mail, Gmail, Mail Pilot, and Dropbox's Mailbox.

+Currently, SlateMail is not in active development.
+It's not nearly stable enough for me to even suggest that you try to install it.
+If you are interested in the idea of an extensible Web client based on Web technology, check out [Nylas N1](https://github.com/nylas/N1).